- The Griffon Vulture can fly up to 37,000 feet.

 #8 Bar-tailed Godwit — 20,000 feet

 Moving from Alaska to the south, these birds cover almost 6,000 miles without taking a break.
 Large and long-billed, these nomads usually get from point A to point B 6,000 miles later over a seven or eight-day journey.
-Add that to the capacity to reach a max 20,000 feet high during migration and you’ve got one of the toughest, highest-flying birds out there.
+Add that to the capacity to reach a max of 20,000 feet high during migration and you’ve got one of the toughest, highest-flying birds out there.

 #9 White Stork — 16,000 feet

 The white stork is a wading bird.
 It’s a popular creature highlighted by a neck that can go as long as 45 inches.
 You’ll find them throughout the warmer regions of West-central Asia and Europe.
-The creature’s wingspan can go up to 7.5 feet with a plumage that’s a brilliant white.
+The creature’s wingspan can go up to 7.5 feet with a plumage that’s brilliant white.

 White storks spend their winters in Africa.
 They come together in huge flocks of thousands for the trip.
 The journey south (and back) can take almost six weeks.
 The bird follows the heavy thermal systems across Europe into the Strait of Gibraltar and the Sahara desert.